qilingframework/rtfd.io/docs/hijack.md

     ql.run()
 ```

-- However, Windows and UEFI usage is different from posix.
+- However, Windows and UEFI usages are different from posix.

 ```python
 from qiling import *